 In probably the biggest Raider fan wedding in history, she was a part of the over 1000 people who attended the wedding of Gorilla Rilla.
 Super fans Marc (Gorilla Rilla) and Marilyn (Jungle Jane) Acasio had a wedding with famous Raider fans in full makeup and Raider dress.
 Gloria proudly was a part of her friends Marc’s nuptials which even the Raiders themselves covered.

 In the last few years that I’ve gotten back into writing it’s been both rewarding and heartbreaking.
 I’ve written about several amazing people and triumphs but all and all the tragedies are hard to take.
-One fan said I was their memory.
-I guess I just don’t like us to forget good people.
+A spouse of one player that was lost said I was their memory.
+I don’t know about that but I guess I just don’t like us to forget good people.
 The losses lately have been great.

 Other Raider fans like Social Media Raider Icon Tim Casto was lost in a tragic house fire at 49.

 So again sadly we have to say goodbye to another amazing person who represented her team so well, but more importantly represented humanity even better.
 In a country so divided and angry and lost, remember the spirit of people like Gloria.
+Encourage each other and be positive.
 Have fun, enjoy life, help others and don’t take yourself too seriously.
 Live life with a wink in one eye and a twinkle in the other.
 And don’t worry Gloria.
 It’s ok to wear full Raider gear when you get to heaven.
 God and Gabriel will totally understand.